nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 * [Altium](http://www.altium.com/)

-	A bigger learning curve comes with Altium but it is worth the time invested if you plan on continuing to design PCBs.
+	Used by professionals and hobbyists, a bigger learning curve comes with Altium but it is worth the time invested if you plan on continuing to design PCBs.

 ### PCB Fabrication Services

 When you are ready to get your board fabricated, there are several choices to choose from.
 Your choice will be based on a number of factors including, turn around time, board features (flex and color options) and scale of order.
 All of the services listed do small quantities to get you started.